hadronized/strongly-typed-thoughts.net/media/blog/rust-no-drop.md

 want to have `A = T`, it’s possible: that would mean you destructure a value and re-build it back again inside the same type, which is still sound.

-However, this function has would make it very easy to leak any field you don’t move out.
+However, this function would make it very easy to leak any field you don’t move out.
 This is actually the same situation as with `mem::forget`: if you forget to `mem::replace` a field before calling `mem::forget`, you end up in the exact same situation.